fern-demo/akamai-config/fern/markdown-content/v1/Administration/manage-edgeworkers.md

 > 📘 By default, all EdgeWorker IDs created before resource tiers were introduced, execute using the Dynamic Compute resource tier.

-You can contact your {{COMPANY_NICKNAME}} account representative for more information about billing.
+You can contact your <Markdown src="../../snippets/COMPANY_NICKNAME.mdx" /> account representative for more information about billing.
 For instructions on how to change the resource tier assigned to an EdgeWorkers function see Clone an EdgeWorker ID below.

 # Clone an EdgeWorker ID